lionelclement/Elvex/README.md

 - Coordinations with Right-Node Raising and Gapping
 - Morphology in standard Breton

-Sample: Causal clauses in a little French Grammar first
+An example of a solution to a NLG problem solved with **Elvex**: Causal clauses in a little French Grammar
 -----------------------------------------------

-Causal clauses with tense aggrement.

 In French, the basis of verbal tense and the conclusion of a causal clause depend on the aspect, the tense and even on the differences in language registers of a sentence